AlexAxenti/WorkoutTracker/README.md

-App to track daily workouts
+App to track daily workouts.